Updated October 2018

 We evaluated the clarity of information displayed, whether or not the tracker could substitute for a watch, how visible the screen was in different lighting conditions, its responsiveness, what notifications could be displayed, and what other information was shown on subsequent screens.
 All of these models enter a sleep mode when you are not adjusting settings on them to conserve power, so we defined responsiveness as how easy it was to wake up the device to initiate a workout or look at your progress, and how easy it was to control the device through the touchscreen and buttons.

-The Gear Fit2 Pro is very responsive and can receive practically almost all of the notifications that your smartphone can.
+earned an 8 out of 10 for its superb display.
+This tracker is very responsive and can receive practically almost all of the notifications that your smartphone can.
 It is reasonably visible, even in bright conditions, but only when you activate "Outdoor Mode" which maximizes the brightness for five minutes.
 We found this to be slightly more of a hassle than other trackers, dropping the Fit2 Pro

 The Huawei isn't very easy to read in bright conditions, hurting its score slightly.
 It's not terribly responsive, but it does get smart notifications and showed a decent amount of basic fitness data.

 Neither the Zip or the Jr. 2 can receive smart notifications, but we found them both relatively easy to read, even in bright conditions.
 This pair of trackers are both reasonably responsive, though the information they display is a little limited.